AD1616/TuneMrBayes/README.md

 | 8      | 2             | 2711          | 0:59:45  | 6.14x        | 38%                 |
 | 16     | 1             | 2804          | 1:02:08  | 5.94x        | 37%                 |

 Serial obviously performed the slowest because it could only use one cpu (except for hybrid with single MPI process).
 MPI without Beagle was next, because it could take advantage of multiple cpus, which was a dramatic speedup since MrBayes is extremely parallel.
 MPI with Beagle with cpus actually saw even faster results, which is likely due to optimizations for Bayesian calculations.
-MPI with Beagle with gpus was better was using 1 or 2 processors, but it then was preferable to use cpus instead.
-This is likely due to memory constraints.
+MPI with Beagle with gpus was better was using 1 or 2 processors, but it then was preferable to use cpus instead (Beagle's benchmarks automatically chose the CPU instead of the GPU).
+Incresaing the number of processors do not lead to speedup, likely capped by the read/write speed to GPU.
+Hybrid was surprisingly slow considering the 16 OpenMP threads, though the correct configuration does improve runtime to under an hour.

 **Choose one of the MrBayes MPI builds (b or c from above) and create a scaling graph for 2, 4, 8, and 16 cpus.
 Concisely describe the observed scaling when more cpus are added.**